kraw/seo-automatic-seo-tools/readme.txt

 = 5.
 RSS Feed Commander =
 Allow your site visitors to format any valid RSS feed to display as they wish.
 They may then use the generated code on any website they like.
 = To use, add the shortcode: [feedcommander] =

 = &nbsp; =
 = &nbsp; =

+= 6.
+Structured Data Tool for Local Businesses =
+Easily generate structured data in a way Google understands, and add it to a website without affecting how it looks.
+This tool uses the JSON-LD type of structured data, which Google officially endorsed as a markup format in January, of 2015.
+= To use, add the shortcode: [schematool] =

+= &nbsp; =
+= &nbsp; =